EricPostMaster/market-research-cluster-analysis/README.md

 - Factor analysis with a quartermax rotation
 - Metric of factors if eigenvalue is >1
 - k-means clustering on the factor scores
-- Clustering all 400 based on the four factors (not sure if it's actually 4)
+- Clustering all 400 based on the four factors (not sure if it's actually 4) --> Number of factors based on eigenvalue greater than 1, not har coded as 4
 - k is 2-6 clusters

 ### Open-ended approach